cs480x-21c/02-DataVis-5Ways/readme_draft.md

 To create the visualization, I read the csv into a table, then used a query to select only the data records that didn't contain missing data.
 I calculated the sizes of the dots in a separate column.
 Then, I added this new column to the table.
 Then, I used the Plot.show(BubbleChart.create()) API to display the scatter plot.

 Creating the plot was mostly simple, but I found a few parts cumbersome.
 Removing all records with missing values wasn't a direct operation on the table, for example.
 Instead, I had to make a selection on the columns to select values that weren't missing, then apply the selection to the table.
 In addition, the BubbleChart API only accepted the name of a column as an argument for the sizes of the dots.
 As a result, I had to create a new column to pass in sizes for the API.
+In addition, I wasn't able to change the axis ticks of the plot.

 ![tablesaw](java/javaplot.png)